 - Connect each GND pin with application board solid GND layer.
-It is strongly recommended that each GND pad surrounding VCC and ANT pins have one or more dedicated via down to application board solid ground layer.
-The same applies to GND pins on the opposite side close to charger pins - If the application board is a multilayer PCB, then it is required to tight together each GND area with complete via stack down to main board ground layer - It is recommended to implement one layer of the application board as ground plane - Good grounding of GND pads will also ensure thermal heat sink.
+It is strongly recommended that each GND pad surrounding VCC and ANT pins have one or more dedicated via down to application board solid ground layer. - If the application board is a multilayer PCB, then it is required to tight together each GND area with complete via stack down to main board ground layer - It is recommended to implement one layer of the application board as ground plane - Good grounding of GND pads will also ensure thermal heat sink.
 This is critical during call connection, when the real network commands the module to transmit at maximum power: proper grounding helps prevent module overheating